elastic/connectors/docs/DEVELOPING.md

 ##### `wallet_configuration_path`

-Path of the directory where oracle configuration files are present.
-Only applicable while configuration files are not at default location.
+Path of the oracle configuration files.
+Only applicable when configuration files are not at the default location.
 Default value is `None`.

 ### Setup for a secured connection with Oracle
  - User needs to install the Oracle service on the system where the connector is running.
- - Set the `oracle_home` parameter to the location of your Oracle home directory, if configuration files are not at default location set `wallet_configuration_path` parameter.
+ - Set the `oracle_home` parameter to the location of your Oracle home directory.
+If configuration files are not at the default location, set `wallet_configuration_path` parameter.
   - Now create a directory to store the wallet.
 ```shell
 $ mkdir $ORACLE_HOME/ssl_wallet